 I have listed the seven ceremony rooms below along with their capacities.
 If you click on the photographs it will take you through to a room page with more photos and details.

 My feeling in January 2018 that I would love every room proved true.
 By early August 2018 I had worked in all seven ceremony rooms.
 The 39 weddings that I covered at Old Marylebone Town Hall in 2018 were some of the happiest (and most fun) that I can remember.
 You can see some of these in the blog posts below.
-Currently I have 24 booked for 2019.
+Currently I have 46 booked for 2019 and beyond.

 In case you are interested in which room is proving most popular to my clients here is the total split: